lwrctan/Getting-and-Cleaning-Data-Project/CodeBook.md

 fBodyGyroJerkMag.

 Data – Human Activity Recognition Using Smartphones Dataset Version 1.0.
-This data should be downloaded from the link below and extracted directly into the data directory used for this project.  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+This data can be downloaded from the link below and extracted directly into the data directory used for this project.  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 R code - run_analysis.R does the following.